 - 2. Save and close the RecoveryUtil.ini file. - 3.
 Connect the USB hub into the USB hub port on the OSN3B and OSN4 server. - 4.
 Plug the USB dongle into a USB hub connector. - 5.
 Plug the mouse and keyboard into respective connectors on the USB hub. - 6.
-Using the supplied MINI HDMI TO HDMI 1.5m cable, connect the HDMI connector end to the HDMI port on the OSN3B or OSN4 module and connect the Mini HDMI connector end to the HDMI port on the monitor.
+Using the supplied MINI HDMI TO HDMI 1.5m cable, connect the Micro HDMI port on the OSN3B or OSN4 module using a Mini HDMI connector and connect the other end to the HDMI port on the monitor using a Type-D male connector.
+For HDMI connector cable pinouts (see Section 5.1.4).

-Figure 30-12: Plugging OSN Server Accessories
+Figure 30-4: Plugging OSN Server Accessories

-Power off and then power on the Mediant 1000B to reboot the OSN server; the SBA Upgrade and Recovery process starts and logged messages are displayed on the HDMI monitor.
+Power off and then power on the Mediant 1000B to reboot the OSN server; the SBA Upgrade and Recovery process starts and logged messages are displayed on the